ninjablocks/shogun-remote/README.md

 Note: This is getting quite old, it may not build using the latest Appcelerator Titanium... or for latest Android/iOS.

+### Building
+Install the Appceletator Titanium CLI, then run "titanium build".

 <img src="https://raw.githubusercontent.com/ninjablocks/shogun-remote/master/design/documentation/device.android.1.png" width="300"/>

 ## License